+Whether it is you as the Owner or someone you hire, only ONE person can be in command

+Weather forecast - the Captain makes the call to depart and/or return to port

+Navigation, charting and routing decisions

+The Captain is in charge!

-- Whether it is you as the Owner or someone you hire, only ONE person can be in command - Weather forecast the Captain makes the call to depart and/or return to port - Navigation, charting and routing decisions - Trip planning: Speed, RPM, time and distance to destination - alternative safe harbors - Will set the Watch Schedule - Will review Coast Pilot Local Notice to Mariners
+- Trip planning: Speed, RPM, time and distance to destination - alternative safe harbors - Will set the Watch Schedule - Will review Coast Pilot Local Notice to Mariners Update: Military traffic zones, new wrecks, buoys adrift, etc.